-Boudica, widow of Prasutagus, had became queen of the Iceni after she and her two daughters were subjected to grave humiliations by the Romans.
+Boudica, the widow of Prasutagus, had become queen of the Iceni after she and her two daughters were subjected to grave humiliations by the Romans.
 She led a revolt of the Iceni and several other tribes which lasted for several months in AD 60 or 61.

 The Boudican forces burned and destroyed the three major towns of Londinium (London), Verulamium (St. Albans), and Camulodunum (Colchester), killing many thousands of citizens.

 The revolt was eventually suppressed in AD 61 by the Roman military governor Suetonius Paulinus.
 The story is told in 'Annals' by Tacitus, written about AD 110-120.
 Tacitus had a special interest in Britain because of his father-in-law, Agricola, became governor of the Province in AD 77-85 after a successful military campaign in Wales and the north.
 This campaign, together with some details on the native Celtic tribes, is described in the book 'Agricola' by Tacitus, written in AD 98.

 Prasutagus - the late king of the Icenians- in the course of a long reign had amassed considerable wealth.
 By his will he left the whole fortune to his two daughters and the emperor in equal shares, conceiving by that stroke of policy that he should provide at once for the tranquillity of his kingdom and his family.
 The event was otherwise.
 His dominions were ravaged by the centurions; the slaves pillaged his house and his effects were seized as lawful plunder.
 His wife Boudica was disgraced with cruel stripes; her daughters were ravished, and the most illustrious of the Icenians, were by force deprived of the positions which had been transmitted to them by their ancestors.